Dishonesty in Course or Academic Work

 Although instructors have the responsibility for evaluating students’ academic performance, the Faculty has granted jurisdiction over matters of student dishonesty to the Harvard Griffin GSAS Administrative Board and the College's Honor Council.
 Therefore, any instance of possible student dishonesty in course work should be reported at once.

 If a graduate student is involved, the incident should be reported to the Dean of Students of the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences.
-After a preliminary investigation, the faculty member, in consultation with the Dean and the Department Chair or his/her designee(s), can determine whether a “local sanction” is appropriate; if so, the Dean will be available to provide advice to the faculty member as to how similar offenses have been treated in the past.
-Any local sanction imposed by the faculty member will be reported to the Administrative Board by the Dean.
+After a preliminary investigation, the faculty member, in consultation with the Dean and the Department Chair or his/her designee(s), can determine whether a “local sanction” is appropriate; if so, the Dean or designee will be available to provide advice to the faculty member as to how similar offenses have been treated in the past.
+Local sanctions imposed by a faculty member for a graduate student are not reported to the Harvard Griffin GSAS Administrative Board.
 In all instances in which it is determined that a local sanction is not appropriate the case will be referred to the Board.

-Each case involving possible student dishonesty that goes to the Honor Council or Administrative Board will receive a careful hearing.
-Action taken by either body can range from “scratch” (the Council/Board decides that no disciplinary action is warranted) to requirement to withdraw or even a recommendation to the faculty that the student be dismissed.
+Each case involving possible student dishonesty that goes to the Honor Council or Administrative Board will receive a careful consideration.
+Action taken by either body can range from “scratch” (the Council/Board decides that no disciplinary action is warranted) to requirement to withdraw or even a recommendation to the faculty that the student be dismissed or expelled.
 In cases involving undergraduates who have misused source materials in the preparation of course work, the Honor Council of Harvard College will often recommend and make available appropriate instruction on the proper use of sources and footnotes.
+Possible outcomes for Harvard Griffin GSAS Administrative Board cases are outlined further in the Harvard Griffin GSAS Student Handbook.

-Students have a right to expect that grading will not be used as punishment for alleged academic dishonesty that has not been confirmed by the Honor Council or by the Administrative Board.
-Students may ask the Council/Board, through their Allston Burr Resident Dean/Resident Dean of First-Year Students in the case of undergraduates, or through the Dean of Students in the case of graduate students, to investigate and resolve informal allegations of academic dishonesty that have not been brought to the attention of the Council/Board.
+College students have a right to expect that grading will not be used as punishment for alleged academic dishonesty that has not been confirmed by the Honor Council.
+Undergraduate students may ask the Council, through their Resident Dean, to investigate and resolve informal allegations of academic dishonesty that have not been brought to the attention of the Council.